Proveyourskillz/lol-api/readme.md

 ```

 ## Reusable requests and queries
-Examples from above (e.g. match list request with query) are shows usage of syntax sugar methods and can be rewritten as
+Examples from above (e.g., match list request with query) are shows usage of syntax sugar methods and can be rewritten as

 ```php
 use PYS\LolApi\ApiRequest\MatchListRequest;